MichaelMKKelly/ESPHome-Config-for-localbytes-plug-pm/README.md

 This is not currently able to be implemented due to limitations of the hardware, The firmware becomes too big.
 This may in theory be possible if I drop IPv6 Support but on balance I believe that IPv6 is more useful.

 ### Actions to flash to alternate firmwares directly.
 Due to hardware limits this is something that is currently hard to implement.
+There is however a installer config file which does make it easier if you wish to swap to an alternate firmware.

 ## Install Instructions
 ### From a Plug running ESPHome Already